Frequently Asked Questions: If I am the victim of a sexual offense…

 I have heard that investigations at other schools take a long time.
 How long will Fordham’s process take?

-A victim is encouraged to report the incident to the Office of Safety and Security, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff.
-When a member of the administrative staff is notified of a potential sexual offense, they are obligated by law to notify the Office of Safety and Security.
-A member of the staff in the Office of Safety and Security may contact you to schedule a meeting and take your complaint.
-Safety and Security may then interview the alleged attacker and any witnesses and the final report will be forwarded to the appropriate Dean of Students.
+A victim is encouraged to report the incident to the Office of Public Safety, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff.
+When a member of the administrative staff is notified of a potential sexual offense, they are obligated by law to notify the Office of Public Safety.
+A member of the staff in the Office of Public Safety may contact you to schedule a meeting and take your complaint.
+Public Safety may then interview the alleged attacker and any witnesses and the final report will be forwarded to the appropriate Dean of Students.
 The Dean of Students will have a member of the Student Affairs professional staff reach out to the student.
 That staff member will accompany the student during the entire process and act as the designated support person.
 The Dean of Students will ask the student victim to provide a written statement and the Dean of Students will schedule a time to meet with the student and support person to review the statement and answer any questions regarding the process.
 In most cases, the dean will meet with the student and support person a second time to check facts andthen have a final meeting to explain the outcome of the case.

 If I would like to make a formal complaint with the University (but not to involve NYPD), what happens?